Albina Seventh-day Adventist Church (German)

-In early 1889, Friedrich Jörg (Frederick Jorg/Joerg/George), a native of Norka, Russia, established the Albina Seventh-day Adventist German Reformed Church.
+In early 1889, Friedrich Jörg (also known as Frederick Jorg, Joerg, or George), a native of Norka, Russia, established the Albina German Seventh-day Adventist Church.
 This church was the first established by a Volga German in Albina.
-A number of the early Volga German pioneers in Portland adopted the Seventh-day Adventist faith in Kansas and Nebraska, where they had first settled in the United States.
-The church in Albina sought to combine their newly found denomination with their previous Reformed faith experience in Russia.
-All of this was made accessible in their native German language.
+Several of the early Volga German pioneers in Portland adopted the Seventh-day Adventist faith, having first settled in Kansas and Nebraska, where they had initially established themselves in the United States.

-Frederick became a member and missionary of the Seventh-day Adventist German Reformed Church in 1883 at the time when the German movement within the church was in its infancy.
+Frederick, formerly a member of the Reformed faith, became a member, missionary, and elder of the Seventh-day Adventist Church in 1883, when the German movement within the church was in its infancy.
 In April 1886, he was leading a congregation in Culbertson, Nebraska.
-Frederick visited the Portland area in 1887 and began to organize congregations in Albina and West Union, where some Volga German pioneers had already settled..
-Jörg participated in the Nebraska Conference in September 1888 and is listed as minister in Sutton, Nebraska that year.
+Frederick visited the Portland area in 1887 and began to organize congregations in Albina and West Union, where some Volga German pioneers had already settled.
+Jörg participated in the Nebraska Conference in September 1888 and was listed as a minister in Sutton, Nebraska, that year.

-The entire Jörg family decided to move to Portland between September of 1888 and early 1889.
+The entire Jörg family decided to move to Portland between September 1888 and early 1889.

 In May of 1889, Frederick wrote a short article that was published in the Advent Review and Sabbath Herald:

-Frederick became a member and missionary of the Seventh-day Adventist German Reformed Church in 1883 at the time when the German movement within the church was in its infancy.
+Frederick, formerly a member of the Reformed faith, became a member, missionary, and elder of the Seventh-day Adventist Church in 1883, when the German movement within the church was in its infancy.
 In April 1886, he was leading a congregation in Culbertson, Nebraska.
-Frederick visited the Portland area in 1887 and began to organize congregations in Albina and West Union, where some Volga German pioneers had already settled..
-Jörg participated in the Nebraska Conference in September 1888 and is listed as minister in Sutton, Nebraska that year.
+Frederick visited the Portland area in 1887 and began to organize congregations in Albina and West Union, where some Volga German pioneers had already settled.
+Jörg participated in the Nebraska Conference in September 1888 and was listed as a minister in Sutton, Nebraska, that year.

-The entire Jörg family decided to move to Portland between September of 1888 and early 1889.
+The entire Jörg family decided to move to Portland between September 1888 and early 1889.

 In May of 1889, Frederick wrote a short article that was published in the Advent Review and Sabbath Herald: